avinash201199/Hacktoberfest-Guide/README.md

 ## Task1 [Add your resume](https://github.com/avinash201199/Hacktoberfest-Guide/tree/main/Resume)

-For beginners you can add your resume this [folder](https://github.com/avinash201199/Hacktoberfest-Guide/tree/main/Resume) for easy contribution
+For beginners you can add your resume to this [folder](https://github.com/avinash201199/Hacktoberfest-Guide/tree/main/Resume) for easy contribution

 ### 1.Repository [DSA-Questions](https://github.com/avinash201199/DSA-Questions) 	💻